Yard Number 601 was named LETITIA when launched on Tuesday 14/10/1924 by Fairfield Govan for 1925-36 Anchor - Donaldson Ltd Glasgow

 1946-60 Ministry of Transport (Donaldson Bros & Black Ltd - Mngrs), Glasgow

-Remarks: Maiden voyage from Glasgow to Montreal on April 24, 1925.
+Additional Information: Maiden voyage from Glasgow to Montreal on April 24, 1925.
 In 1939 she was requisitioned by the Admiralty and commisioned as an Armed Merchant Cruiser.
-She later became a troopship and was extensively damaged in 1943 and was temporarily repaired in the USA In 1944 she was taken over by the Canadian Government and converted into a hospital ship
+She later became a troopship and was extensively damaged in 1943 and was temporarily repaired in the USA

 She was sold in 1946 to the Ministry of Transport and renamed EMPIRE BRENT.